teotikalki/stop-spammer-registrations-plugin/readme.txt

 The Stop Spammers plugin keeps track of a number of spammer emails and IP addresses in a cache to avoid pinging databases more often than necessary.
 The results are saved and displayed.
 You can control the length of the cache list and clear it at any time.
 The plugin caches IP addresses that do not fail, assuming that they may be valid users.
 In order to prevent re-checking these IP addresses, the plugin stores the last two IP addresses that passed all tests.
 Persistent spammers, who pass once, may be placed in the good cache allowing them access to comments for a short while.
 If this happens then the cache should be cleared to force a recheck on the spammer.

-Reporting Spam:

-On the comments moderation page, the plugin adds extra options to check comments against the various databases and to report to the Stop Forum Spam database.
-You will need a Stop Forum Spam API key in order to report spam.
-Spam users who manage to register will appear on the Wordpress users listing.
-There is a new column added by the plugin that shows the IP address of the user.
-There are links there to check the user against two spam databases and to report the user to StopForumSpam.com, if needed.
-Not all users will show an IP address as this is a new feature of this plugin and Wordpress does not store the last IP address of a user login.

 Network MU Multisite Installation Option:

 If you are running a networked WPMU system of blogs, you control this plugin from the network admin dashboard.
 The Spammer Multisite option appears on the Network Admin dashboard under settings.
 You can turn on the networked settings and the plugin will work as a global plugin protecting all websites and keeping the statistics for the websites in one location.

-Requirements:

-The plugin uses the WP_Http class to query the spam databases.
-Normally, if WordPress is working, then this class can access the databases.
-If, however, the system administrator has turned off the ability to open a URL, then the plugin will not work.
-Sometimes placing a php.ini file in the blog's root directory with the line "allow_url_fopen=On" will solve this.
-There is a button that allows you check access to the StopForumSpam database from the plugin Options page.
-This will tell you if the host allows opening of remote URL addresses.

 == Installation ==